David Nail

-David Brent Nail (born May 18, 1979) is an American country music artist, and frontman of the band David Nail & The Well Ravens.
+David Brent Nail (born May 18, 1979) is an American singer/songwriter and country music artist.
 In 2002, he debuted the single "Memphis" from an unreleased album for Mercury Records Nashville.
 Five years later, he signed with MCA Nashville, for which he has released four studio albums: I'm About to Come Alive, The Sound of a Million Dreams, I'm a Fire, and Fighter plus two extended plays, 1979 and Uncovered.
 The albums have produced seven chart entries on Hot Country Songs and Country Airplay, including two that have reached No. 1: "Let It Rain" (featuring Sarah Buxton) and "Whatever She's Got", plus the top 10 hit "Red Light".

-Musical career
+Career

 David Nail's first recording contract was with Mercury Records Nashville, a division of Universal Music Group Nashville.
 While there, he recorded a self-titled debut album, which was produced by Keith Stegall and John Kelton.
 The lead-off single, "Memphis", reached number 52 on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts.
 Deborah Evans Price gave the song a mostly-positive review, calling it a "solid performance" but saying that she considered its storyline implausible.
 Advance copies of the album were sent to radio stations, but it was not commercially released.
 He also sang backing vocals on the track "But I Can't Let You Go" on then-labelmate Meredith Edwards' 2001 album Reach.